 Some of our initiatives include:

-- Sharing of past and current efforts at individual schools
+- Sharing of past and current sustainability efforts at individual schools

-- Developing and sharing recycling signage for schools, in partnership with Newton Sustainable Materials Management department.
+- Developing and sharing recycling signage for schools, in partnership with Newton Sustainable Materials Management division

-- Advocating for the hiring of a dedicated staff person to plan and implement consistent recycling collection throughout the school district.
+- Advocating for the hiring of a sustainability coordinator at NPS: a dedicated staff person to plan and implement consistent waste management throughout the school district

-- Hosting discussions with stakeholders from the city government, School Committee, elected officials, and others.
+- Hosting discussions with stakeholders from the city government and elected officials

 Parents, students, educators, and Newton citizens and friends, all are invited to be part of our group.
 Just come to one of our meetings or events, or contact us at [email protected] for more information.